-Manik Roy, speaking for the Pew Center in Barcelona on Tuesday, gave five necessary conditions for passing climate change legislation in America.
+Manik Roy, speaking for the Pew Center, gave five necessary conditions for passing climate change legislation in America.

 - Passage of healthcare reform